BCDevOps/nr-apm-stack/README.md

 # Elastic Search + Kibana
 ## How to install
 IMPORTANT: helm chart does NOT support variable reference within `values.yaml` so we need to pre-process `values.yaml` with `sed`.
-Please not that `nr-ess` is repeated in the `sed` substitution and in the helm execution.
+Please note that `nr-ess` is repeated in the `sed` substitution and in the helm execution.
+So, if you want to use a different release name, make sure to update both places

 ```
 # fetch dependencies